-Prior to leaving the Big Smoke we spent quite a bit of time ‘hanging out’ with our pal Brian Johnson, Philosopher Extraordinaire and the mastermind behind Optimize, an online portal that delivers more wisdom in less time.
+Prior to leaving the Big Smoke we spent some time ‘hanging out’ with our pal Brian Johnson.

-If you’re as lazy as me, you’ll love Brian’s minimalist approach to getting better at life.
+If you’re as lazy as I am, you’ll love Brian’s minimalist approach to getting better at life.

 Hero Training 101

 In his Hero Training 101 seminar —which is based on Joseph Campbell’s well known book The Hero’s Journey and features the fascinating documentary Finding Joe— Brian emphasizes the importance of getting really comfortable with being uncomfortable.

 Agreeing to ‘house sit’ a permaculture farm was the start of our ‘getting comfortable with being uncomfortable’ journey and the ride has just been getting progressively bumpier and more fun as we go.

 Ed: This is the fourth post in our Hero Training 101 series.
 These are the others:

 - Notes from a small town (with an epiphany)

 Joseph Campbell famously counselled people to ‘follow their bliss’.
 However, he later lamented that ‘follow your grunt’ would have been far better advice to offer.
 I’ve been thinking about this as Sporty and I follow our bliss.

 Yes, we’re finally living our dream of being uncubiled and untethered, but it’s not always how it looks on Instagram.
 In fact, mostly it’s nowhere close to that.
 It turns out bliss and grunt are not mutually exclusive.
 They’re actually annoyingly intertwined.